 Concurrency Level: 10 Time taken for tests: 2.219 seconds Complete requests: 100 Failed requests: 0 Total transferred: 1261400 bytes HTML transferred: 1225500 bytes Requests per second: 45.07 [#/sec] (mean) Time per request: 221.897 [ms] (mean) Time per request: 22.190 [ms] (mean, across all concurrent requests) Transfer rate: 555.14 [Kbytes/sec] received Connection Times (ms) min mean[+/-sd] median max Connect: 9 14 5.3 13 48 Processing: 157 201 47.5 189 364 Waiting: 142 186 47.4 174 353 Total: 170 215 49.2 203 383 Percentage of the requests served within a certain time (ms) 50% 203 66% 208 75% 212 80% 214 90% 261 95% 369 98% 382 99% 383 100% 383 (longest request)

-This is very useful information.
-As you can see, the benchmarked WordPress site returned requests at 45.07 requests per second, the fastest was 170 ms, the slowest 383 ms.
+As you can see, this is very useful information.
+The benchmarked WordPress site returned requests at 45.07 requests per second, the fastest was 170 ms, the slowest 383 ms.

 Using ApacheBench, or